 3. Certification for translated legal documents

 In some countries, translation is not as heavily regulated, so ‘sworn’ translators do not exist, though the translated document may still need to be notarized.
-In any case, it is very important that the translator has good credentials to ensure a high quality translation that does not risk being rejected by the end user.
+In any case, it is very important that the translator has good credentials to ensure a high-quality translation that does not risk being rejected by the end user.

 4. Expert linguists

-Any translation project should be undertaken by a highly skilled native speaker of the target language, so that nuances of meaning are expressed accurately.
+Any translation project should be undertaken by a highly skilled native speaker of the target language, so those nuances of meaning are expressed accurately.
 Maintaining an impeccable quality of language is particularly important when it comes to translating legal documents, as the importance of these subtle differences in meaning is amplified in a legal context.

 5. Subject specialists

-The issue of accuracy in legal translation is not only a matter of language proficiency, but also of subject expertise.
+The issue of accuracy in legal translation is not only a matter of language proficiency but also of subject expertise.
 Professional legal translators have in-depth knowledge of the legal system of the country for which they produce translated documents.
 Legal translators are often highly specialized in a particular area of law, such as corporate law, real estate, intellectual property law, etc.